icapps/MockingJ/README.md

 MockingJ comes with a JUnit TestRule (`MockingJTestRule`) and a `@MockResponses` annotation which allows for easy setup in your unit tests.

+Please note that this library is experimental.
+It works, but it's still under development and may undergo breaking changes.
+Response matching is also very crude and probably not very reliable at the moment.

 ## Quick start
 Add the MockingJ dependency: